Volkswagen Multivan Review 2025: Price, specs & boot space

 It might look more like a van than conventional people carriers like the SEAT Alhambra, but the Volkswagen Multivan feels easy to drive, helped by a huge windscreen and excellent forward visibility.
 The brand's Area View feature is a very useful tool, too, using four cameras to provide a 360-degree image on the Multivan's infotainment screen.

 While we can't deny that the Volkswagen Multivan feels rather large around town, it's certainly one of the less intimidating people carriers of this size to drive.
-On the open road, meanwhile, it handles perfectly well – although the extraordinarily light steering might take a bit of getting used to.
+On the open road, meanwhile, it handles perfectly well, although the extraordinarily light steering might take a bit of getting used to.
 It'll roll about a bit during cornering, too, but ultimately it feels pretty unflappable.

 One area in which the Volkswagen Multivan is a bit more van-like is the ride quality.
 It clatters over uneven road surfaces, while the plug-in hybrid model in particular feels rather heavy.
 You can hear the suspension working away to cope with the weight of the batteries, but that’s a price you’ll have to pay for economy.

-The big news, in engine terms, is the addition of the plug-in hybrid model.
-Badged the Volkswagen Multivan eHybrid, the PHEV variant uses a 1.4-litre petrol engine combined with a 13kWh battery and 85kW electric motor.
-Skip down to the efficiency section to find out how economical it is but, in terms of performance, it produces a combined 218PS.
-The potent power is offset to some degree by the Multivan's weight (in PHEV form, it weighs up to 2211kg) – still, it'll lumber to 62mph in 11.6 seconds.
+Skip down to the efficiency section to find out how economical it is, but it produces a combined 245PS.
+The potent power is offset to some degree by the Multivan's weight (in PHEV form, it weighs up to 2391kg with a driver) – still, it'll lumber to 62mph in 9.4 seconds, a slight increase over the 204PS' 11.6 seconds.

 MPG and fuel costs: What does a Volkswagen Multivan cost to run?

-Volkswagen Multivan orange
+Volkswagen Multivan reliability and warranty

-The Volkswagen Multivan is still a very new model, so we’re yet to find out how reliable it’ll be in the long-term.
+The Volkswagen Multivan is still a very new model, so we’re yet to find out how reliable it’ll be in the long term.
 Its predecessor, the Volkswagen Caravelle, proved to be a very dependable choice, though, and we doubt the Multivan will be any different.
-Its engines are used in a wide range of Volkswagen Group models, many of which rank highly in the annual HonestJohn.co.uk Satisfaction Index.

 Ask the heycar experts: common questions